 - a.
-Whether there are careless mistakes such as typographical errors and omissions - b.
-Whether the structure of the research (chapters) is clearly expressed c.
-Whether there is conformity in style (paragraphs, citations, examples, annotations, references)
+Are there careless mistakes such as typographical errors and omissions? - b.
+Is the thesis well structured? - c.
+Is there conformity in style (paragraphs, citations, examples, annotations, references)? - d.
+Are the references in the text and annotation correctly cited?

+(2) Expressions and writing style
-- d.
-Whether the references stated in the text or annotation is correctly indicated - (2) Expressions and writing style - a. a.
-Whether the writing is carefully structured using formal language. - b.
-Whether it is written grammatically correct using appropriate language c.
-Whether citations and examples written in a language other than the language used in text are written grammatically correct.

-- (3) Theme, research questions formulations, conclusions - a.
-Whether it reviews the previous researches. - b.
-Whether there is an originality in research questions. - c.
-Whether the subject matter and its meanings are clearly stated - (4) Research methodology and compositions - a.
-Whether the methodology is appropriate - b.
-Whether it is based upon data or past researches - c.
-Whether it is persuasive and logically correct - d.
-Whether there is some originality - (5) Academic and practical significance - a.
-Whether it can be acknowledged as a research that displays a persuasive outcome. - b.
-Whether there is a forecast on yet-to-be-defined issues.
+- a.
+Is the writing carefully structured using formal language? - b.
+Whether it is written grammatically correct using appropriate language? - c.
+Whether citations and examples written in a language other than the language used in text are written grammatically correct? - (6) Theme, research question formulations, conclusions - d.
+Does the paper reference previous research? - e.
+Are the research questions original? - f.
+Is the subject matter and its significance clearly presented? - (7) Research methodology and composition - e.
+Is the methodology appropriate? - f.
+Are there supporting data or historical references? - g.
+Is the paper persuasive and logically sound? - h.
+Is there some originality? - (8) Academic and practical significance - d.
+Does the paper present a persuasive outcome? - e.
+Does it present yet-to-be-defined issues? - f.
+Could the paper be of interest to researchers in other fields?

-c.
-Whether the research can be read by researchers and practitioners of related fields with interest.